figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_MAPPINGS.md

 At last, we call `logs.save()` and then push the log onto the account entity with `accounts.log.push(logs.id)`.

 ## 🧑🏼‍💻 Your turn!
-Implementing the init function of the did.near contract
+Implement the init function of the did.near contract

 We implemented part of the receipt handler.
 Can you finish it, by adding the code for the init function?